arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ### Provisioning Puppet Resources ###
 In this segment we will show how we could easily create Puppet masters from within Microsoft Azure by adding a puppet master image to our platform image repository.

+> **Speaking Point:** One of the great things about Puppet is that it works on physical machines, virtual machines, it works in the public cloud, it works on private cloud, and really any combination of that.

 1. Switch to the browser at the **Management Portal** page.

 1. Go to **Virtual Machines**.